Summary Trial under CrPC

 • Offenses punishable by imprisonment for less than six months.

-• Violations that could lead to a monetary penalties.
+• Violations that could lead to monetary penalties.

 • Termination or attempted commission of the aforementioned offences.